Parachute Jump: 1940 season

-The Parachute Jump reopened in June 1940, over a month after the Fair's reopening.
-During the Fair's second operating season, a couple were married on the Parachute Jump in what was described as the first-ever "parachute ceremony".
+The relocation of the Parachute Jump, and the consolidation of concessions in the amusement area, helped improve business for the 1940 season.
+The Parachute Jump ultimately was the fair's second-most popular amusement attraction, behind the Billy Rose's Aquacade stage show.
 A half-million guests had jumped from the tower before the end of the World's Fair.
-The Parachute Jump was slated to be sent to either Coney Island in Brooklyn or Palisades Amusement Park in New Jersey following the conclusion of the Fair.
+The Parachute Jump was slated to be sent to either Coney Island in Brooklyn or Palisades Amusement Park in New Jersey following the fair.
 Relocation to Coney Island was considered as early as August 1940; both Luna Park and Steeplechase Park were interested in purchasing the ride during this time.
-After the Fair closed in October 1940, its operators announced that the Parachute Jump would be sent to Coney Island.
+After the fair closed in October 1940, its operators announced that the Parachute Jump would be sent to Coney Island.
+The New York Times wrote that the Parachute Jump "outdid all rivals in old-fashioned thrills", especially when the parachutes got stuck.